Doxuno

 Effective: April 1, 2026

-This Shareholder Agreement (this "Agreement") is entered into as of April 1, 2026 by and among Northern Tech Solutions Inc. (the "Corporation"), Catherine L. Tremblay ("Shareholder 1"), and James A. MacKenzie ("Shareholder 2"), collectively referred to as the "Shareholders".
+This Shareholder Agreement (this "Agreement") is made as of April 1, 2026 by and among Northern Tech Solutions Inc. (the "Corporation"), Catherine L. Tremblay ("Shareholder 1") and James A. MacKenzie ("Shareholder 2"), together the "Shareholders", who are all of the shareholders of the Corporation.
 The parties agree as follows:

 1.